Being a landlord can be difficult.

 - Bathrooms and kitchen fittings

-- Outbuildings like sheds and garages
+- Outbuildings like sheds and garages.

 Photographic evidence is beneficial for an inventory.
-Date-stamped photos or videos clearly confirm the property’s state during handovers.
+Date-stamped photos or videos confirm the property’s state during handovers.

-Tenant Inventories
+Tenant inventories

 Give tenants ample time to review inventories at move-in and move-out.

-This provides proof of the property’s condition and makes security deposit deductions fair if tenants cause damage.
+This provides proof of the property’s condition.
+And makes security deposit deductions fair if tenants cause damage.

 Keeping an updated inventory takes diligence but avoids major disputes down the line.